sucofunk/SUCOFUNKey/README.md

 Beatmaker's sketchbook is an open source alternative to different commercial electronic music devices like the [MPC](https://en.wikipedia.org/wiki/Akai_MPC) or [OP-1](https://en.wikipedia.org/wiki/Teenage_Engineering_OP-1).

 The goal is to enable everyone interested in the topic to easily build and customize its own device without spending a lot of money.
 As sampling is an essential part of the Hip-Hop culture, SUCOFUNKey might be an option for amateur beat makers.
-It is battery powered, includes a stereo speaker and can be used everywhere.
+It is battery powered, can include a stereo speaker and can be used everywhere.

-The PCB is designed without any SMD components and can be soldered with a standard soldering iron from a local hardware store.
+- The classic PCB is designed without any SMD components and can be soldered with a standard soldering iron from a local hardware store.
 Difficult to solder SMD components are pluggable.
+- The mini Version is completely SMD and will be produced.

 Check out [@sucofunkey on Instagram](https://www.instagram.com/sucofunkey/) for a visual impression of the device and progress.
 You can sign up to the newsletter on [www.sucofunk.com](https://sucofunk.com), check some background infos, contact me and stay up to date.

 To see the implemented features, read the [user manual](doc/manual.md).

 If you are interested in participating, just send me a message.
 I spend a lot of time into the project without any return yet.
 If you want to support the project and help to keep the costs (office/workshop rent, hosting, etc.) as low as possible and speed the project up, I would be happy when you donate via Paypal.
 If you spend more than 25€, your name will be listed on the supporter screen in the device.
-Leave our name or nickname in the comment field of the donation process.
+Leave your name or nickname in the comment field of the donation process.
 [Donate](https://www.paypal.com/donate/?hosted_button_id=H9K23YHV95UXC)

 ## Hardware